CSProDevelopment/examples/1 - Data Entry/Creating a PFF for Data Entry/readme.txt

 	Input dictionary:	NEWPFF.DCF
 	Input data file:        User specified file name.
 You must create two data files: one for adding and another one for verifying.
-CsPro does not allow to enter duplicate ID codes.
+CSPro does not allow to enter duplicate ID codes.

 	External dictionary:	LUF.DCF
 	External data file:	Name of data file created in Part 1.
 For this example use LUF.DAT

 	Write file: 		User specified file name but MUST have extension .PFF.

-   Part 2. - CsPro Keywords
+   Part 2. - CSPro Keywords

 	Function, Loadcase, Mode, Reenter, Concat, Edit, Write, Errmsg